-In this final course in the Spanish major sequence, students will demonstrate a capacity for literary and cultural analysis in Spanish, as well as familiarity with socio-historical issues of the Spanish-speaking world.
+In this final course in the Spanish major sequence, students will demonstrate a capacity for literary and cultural analysis in Spanish, as well as familiarity with historical, sociopolitical and aesthetic developments of the Spanish-speaking world.
 Course content will cover a broad range of cultural work from various time periods and geographic regions.
 Students will produce an extended research paper.
 All aspects of the course are designed to cultivate the skills of critical analysis, while simultaneously continuing to develop oral and written communicative proficiency in Spanish.
 Prerequisites: SPA 315 and at least 16 credits at the 300-level.
 Spring semester.